Are Certain Types of People Prone to OCD?

 6.)
 Cooperativeness

 Do you find it easier to work with others rather than working alone?
-Do you find that you prefer to be in a social enviornment?
+Do you prefer to be in a social environment?

-People with “Cooperativeness” are usually good team players and have an aim to get along with others.
-While this can certainly be beneficial, it may also lead someone down a path where they’re in need of reassurance from others.
+People with “cooperativeness” are usually good team players and have an aim to get along with others.
+While this can be beneficial, it may also make you dependent on other people’s reassurance.

-Those who aren’t cooperative tend to value themselves and their personal goods above other people and things.
+Those who aren’t cooperative tend to value themselves and their personal goods above other people’s.

 7.)
 Self-Transcendence

 Do you believe you were put into existence for a higher purpose?
-Do you find yourself indulging in all things spiritual in order to find your true meaning?
+Do you indulge in all things spiritual to find your true meaning?

-People of the “Self-Transcendence” personality trait tend to be on a search for something greater than themselves and find themselves engrossed in enjoyable and spiritual activities.
+People with the “self-transcendence” personality trait tend to search for something greater than themselves and become engrossed in enjoyable and spiritual activities.

 People who aren’t as self-transcendent tend to be rational, in the present, and have little to no spiritual ambition.